verida/vault-mobile/README.md

 1. **Prepare for Deployment**: Before deploying, ensure that you have configured the production flavor with all necessary production settings, such as API endpoints and keys.

-2. **Set Scheme to Production**: In Xcode, choose the "Verida" scheme as explained in the "Running the App" section.
+2. **Set Scheme to Production**: In Xcode, choose the "Production" scheme as explained in the "Running the App" section.

 3. **Build the App**: Navigate to "Product" in the top menu and select "Archive" This creates an app archive ready for distribution.